-The 10 Best Speakeasy Bars in Dallas
+The 11 Best Speakeasy Bars in Dallas

 La Viuda Negra’s intimate, dimly lit room is a pure, Tulum-inspired escape from busy Fitzhugh Avenue.
 Beautifully crafted tequila and mezcal-based cocktails are the thing here, and much is served in local ceramicist Marcello Andres‘ stunning works.
 They also do a nut pulqueria, one of Mexico’s oldest drinks.

-This Dallas Arts District speakeasy takes some effort to seek out.
-First, you have to make reservations by calling 214-898-9751.
-After you get a response and set up a specific time to come in, the adventure begins.
+After a “six-figure renovation,” the speakeasy bar at Musume in the Dallas Arts District has reopened.
+A little while after AKAI originally opened in 2019, we visited the secret bar and found it mysteriously fun.
+First, you must make reservations by calling 214-898-9751.
+After you set up a specific time to come in, you’ll be escorted through a secret entrance (hidden in the kitchen of Musume).

-Navigation is a little tricky.
-You’ll be led through a winding path that takes you through the kitchen (and even a storage area) of Asian restaurant Musume.
-But once you approach the the mysteriously lit entrance of Akai, you’ll know it was worth it.
-The intimate bar is cast in mood-setting dim red lights and equipped with a Japanese highball machine.
-Cocktails are made with soju and green tea-infused whiskey.
+Situated in the back of Oak Cliff’s Xaman Cafe (which opened in 2020), Ayahuasca Cantina is a moody agave and tapas bar with a menu executed by Chef Monica Andrade Lopez.
+The cocktail menu focuses on tequila, mezcal, and sotol-based drinks like the Taloc Negroni with Charanda, Suze, and vermouth.

-New to the Dallas speakeasy scene, this 1920s-inspired bar is located inside of Renny’s — an American restaurant in Preston Forest Village.
+This 1920s-inspired bar is located inside of Renny’s — an American restaurant in Preston Forest Village.
 Named after owner Mark Maguire’s father’s mustache, the intimate, 30-seat bar is only open to the public on Wednesday and Thursdays with reservations.
 Guests must find the entrance and solve a riddle before entering the space.

 As for cocktails and bites, the menu features classic and creative drinks, spicy Korean meatballs, ahi tuna nachos, and more.